Common heartburn drugs linked to kidney failure in the elderly

 In an effort to capture only new users of the drugs, the researchers excluded people from the study who had a prescription for these medicines in the past year.
 They also excluded people diagnosed in the past five years with illnesses linked to kidney failure such as HIV and lupus.
 And, they barred people prescribed antibiotics within the last four months because kidney failure can be caused by infections or the drugs used to treat them.

-Acute kidney injury occurred in 1,787 people, substantially less than 1% of the total study population.
-People taking proton pump inhibitors had a hospitalization rate of 13.49 per 1,000 persons per year, compared with 5.46 per 1,000 without the drugs, according to the results online April 16 in CMAJ Open.
+Acute kidney injury occurred in 1,787 people, substantially less than one percent of the total study population.
+People taking proton pump inhibitors had a hospitalization rate of 13.49 per 1,000 persons per year, compared with 5.46 per 1,000 without the drugs, according to the results in the Canadian Medical Association’s journal CMAJ.

 "I would not restrict proton pump inhibitors based on this study alone; the overall risk of (kidney failure) in the study population was still quite low and the association with proton pump inhibitors and renal injury is still only an association," said Dr. John O'Brian Clarke, a gastroenterologist at the Johns Hopkins Hospital in Baltimore.